jhjang101/Exam_Gen/README.md

 import pandas as pd
 import random
 ```

 Copy **Exam_Gen.py**  to the folder where contains original exam in docx format, run following commend in terminal

 ```
 python Exam_Gen.py
 ```

 It will prompt for filename and then create new DOCX file with the shuffled answers.
-The answer keys will be saved in saperate CSV file.
+The answer keys will be saved in separate CSV file.